Junaid, Zakaria cleared by police for acting in ‘self defence’ in brawl

 Several protests were held outside the flats by activists of Pakistan Tehreek-e-Insaaf (PTI) during which the protestors said they were assembling to take possession of the Avenfield flats.

-Speaking to The News, a spokesman of Scotland Yard said on Tuesday that the Police were called at approximately “18:45 hrs on Thursday, 12 July to reports of a fight on Park Lane, SW1”.
+Speaking to The News/Geo, a spokesman of Scotland Yard said on Tuesday that the police were called at approximately “18:45hrs on Thursday, 12 July to reports of a fight on Park Lane, SW1.

-A source familiar with the case said that the police probed the case and found that both of acted in self defence.
-The Police confirmed that both Junaid and Zakaria had been informed that “no further action” would be taken.
+A source familiar with the case said that the police probed the case and found that both of them acted in self defence.
+The police confirmed that both Junaid and Zakaria had been informed that “no further action” would be taken.

 It is understood that Junaid and Zakaria produced CCTV footage and social media posts in which protesters were urged to protest outside Avenfield flats and some of the posts justified violence too.